 Jan Carlzon (1987), former president of SAS Airlines, referred to every interaction with a customer as a "moment of truth".
 He said SAS Airlines has "50,000 moments of truth a day".
 The power of those statements resonates with me today, reinforcing the importance of meeting or exceeding customer requirements and expectations, everyday.
-Those of us who work for organizations that provide products or services to others have one thing in common: customers or students experience our efforts, either directly or through others.
-As educators we are a part of every moment of truth regarding students, even if the student is out of our sight.
-The primary direction of educational organizations is student success and growth.
+Those of us who work for organizations that provide products or services to others have one thing in common: customers experience our efforts, either directly or through others.
+Therefore we are a part of every moment of truth, even if the customer is out of our sight.
+The primary direction of the organization is customer satisfaction.
 Our primary role is to unify our efforts in that direction.
-Our students require accurate and successful performance and delivery.
+Our customers require accurate and successful performance and delivery.